jtreddy-cell/chess-base/readme.md

 Promotion was implemented by checking if the pawn has reached the opposite end of the board.
 Promotion just changes the piece to a queen, the player does not get to choose the piece.
 Check/Checkmate was implemented by checking if the king is under attack by the opponent.
 Buttons for Black and White playing as AI were implemented.
+Negamax with ab pruning was implemented at depth 3.
+For cases where the AI would just move the same piece over and over, a random move of the same strength was chosen.